HarryLuo227/eta-of-taipeimetro/README.md

 ## Features

-Calculate the duration time you take between any two stations of Taipei Metro.
+**Goal : Calculate the time duration you take between any two stations of Taipei Metro.**

+Get the time duration between any two stations on the same line.

 ## Data reference